kudobuilder/kudo/README.md

   * `lint` in $PATH which is provided by having `$GOPATH\bin` in `$PATH` as in `export PATH=$GOPATH/bin:$PATH`.

 ## Running the Operator
-In order to run KUDO CRDs must be installed. `make install` or `make manifests` will install the CRDs which can be confirmed with `kubectl get crds` resulting in something looking like:
+In order to run KUDO CRDs must be installed. `make install-crds` will install the CRDs which can be confirmed with `kubectl get crds` resulting in something looking like:

 ```
   $ kubectl get crds